Soesterberg Air Base station crest.

 The parkings in the dispersal aera went by three names: The area that later became the 334 Sqn platform was known as 'Near-East'.
 The semi-marguerite became 'Middle East', and the area to the extreme east became the 'Far East'.

-The bilateral agreement only covered the stationing of one squadron.
+The bilateral agreement only covered the stationing of one squadron, althoug a second squadron was discussed.
+The offer for the second squadron was turned down however, when the Dutch government realised that the second squadron would only be stationed at Soesterberg in peace time.
+Under threat of war they would be taken from daily operational control by the Dutch and deployed elsewhere.
 The squadron brought F-86 Sabres of the 512 FIS with them, but 512FIS was soon redesignated 32 Fighter Day Squadron.

 After only one year after their arrival, they traded in their F-86 Sabres for F-100 Super Sabres and were redesinated 32 Fighter quadron, with the squadron enlarged to 24 aircraft.
 In 1960 the 'Huns' were replaced with F-102 Delta Daggers, redesignating the squadron to 32 Fighter Interceptor Squadron.
 In 1968 it became 32 Tactical Fighter Squadron with the arrival of the F-4E Phantom-II.
 The F-4s were relieved by 4 models (A,B,C and D) of the F-15 Eagle, which remained in service until the unit was disbanded in 1994.